 By performing its statutory functions (as described in the Appendix to this Statement of Intent), with a highest priority of responding to Code-regulated transactions and to Code company schemes, and also undertaking law reform initiatives and educating the public about takeovers law when transaction levels allow, the Panel achieves its impacts of Efficiency, Enforcement and Knowledge.

-The Panel's services thereby contribute to economic improvement and to business performance because well-functioning capital markets are integral to the economy and to business.
+The Panel's services thereby contribute to the building of a resilient, adaptable and productive economy through a sustainable and inclusive business environment because well-functioning capital markets are integral to the economy and to business.

 The Panel has always been a cost-conscious public body.
 It constantly strives to improve internal efficiencies to ensure that it operates within budget and is financially sustainable.
-These on-going initiatives contribute to the management of the Government's finances, in that the Panel expects to manage its functions and operations in a way that meets its strategic initiatives, without seeking additional Government funding, at least over the medium term.
+These on-going initiatives contribute to the management of the Government's finances, in that the Panel expects to manage its functions and operations in a way that meets its strategic initiatives over the medium term.